 A $1 million award given to any NASCAR Winston Cup driver who wins three of four selected races -- the Daytona 500, the Winston Select 500 (Talladega), the Coca-Cola 600 (Charlotte), and the Mountain Dew Southern 500 (Darlington).

 The world's premier stock car racing series sanctioned by NASCAR.
 Racing legends such as Bill Elliott and Rusty Wallace have made their names in Winston Cup.
-Term also given to the trophy awarded to each season's Drivers' Champion.
+The term is also given to the trophy awarded to each season's Drivers' Champion.